KxSystems/docs/docs/wp/data-visualization/index.md

 Next, select the correct DSN from the dropdown list and click _Connect_.
-This will automatically populate the Connection Attributes in the bottom half of the window using the details defined earlier in the Registry file.
-The final step is to click the _Sign In_ button, which creates a connection to the kdb+ process, enabling the database to be queried via Tableau’s Custom SQL, as demonstrated in the following section.
+This will automatically populate the Connection Attributes in the bottom half of the window using the DSN details defined previously.
+The final step is to click the _Sign In_ button, which creates a connection to the kdb+ process, enabling the database to be queried via Tableau’s Custom SQL, as demonstrated in the following sections.

 ### Connecting to kdb+ from Tableau Server